CritJen/MovingtoSeattle/README.md

 You should see a message which says something is already running on port 3000.
 Select yes (y) to run the app on port 3001.

-+Visit http://localhost:3001/ to intertact with the web app
+- Visit http://localhost:3001/ to intertact with the web app

 ### Built With